jonathanhogg/flitter/docs/canvas3d.md

 Animating a transform or slice operation inside a model construction tree will cause the model to be reconstructed repeatedly.
 If the construction operations are non-trivial to carry out, then this will slow the engine down significantly.
+It will also result in a large amount of memory being consumed as each new model is cached.

-If the animation loops, then you can take advantage of caching by "stepping" the animated values so that they loop through a fixed, repeating sequence of values.
+If the animation loops, then you can take advantage of the caching by "stepping" the animated values so that they loop through a fixed, repeating sequence of values.
 For instance using the following code will cause a new model to be created on every frame, as the maths varies slightly every time.